 Once you buy an off-camera ring light, you’ll have to add a stand, too — but with this Neewer kit, everything you need is included.
 It’s a great way for beginners to get started with off-camera, continuous ring lighting for little more than $100.
 The kit includes the light, stand, Bluetooth remote, ball head and smartphone holder, and white and orange filters for color correction.
 The light is also dimmable all the way down to one percent, making it a versatile lighting tool no matter what look you are going for.

-So how does the cheaper Neewer compare to our top pick?
-The Neewer kit doesn’t have a battery option, so it has to be plugged in to the wall.
-It also lacks adjustable color temperature, relying on filters instead.
-Still, if you’re looking for an inexpensive off-camera ring light that, the Neewer is not a bad option.
+So how does the cheaper compare to our top pick?
+The Neewer kit doesn’t have a battery option, so you have to plug it into the wall, which can be an inconvenience compared to a rechargeable battery.
+It also lacks adjustable color temperature, relying on filters instead, which not all creators will appreciate.
+Still, if you’re looking for an inexpensive off-camera ring light that has all the essential features, the Neewer is not a bad option.
+It’s pretty user-friendly, so adults and teenagers alike can use it successfully.

 Why you should buy this: Inexpensive but flattering lighting for smartphone photographers